TANYA'S

 The Stable Cat

-If your cat is not in crisis, then creatinine levels will usually be 300-350 or below (USA: 3-3.5 or below).
-Yes, those numbers are still a lot higher than they should be but really, they are considered medium level numbers.
-They may even be higher - some cats cope better with high numbers than others.
+If your cat is not in crisis, then creatinine levels will usually be 3.0-3.5 mg/dl (US) or 300-350 µmol/L (international) or less Yes, those numbers are still a lot higher than they should be but on Tanya's CKD Support Group they are considered medium level numbers.
+They may even be higher — some cats cope better with high numbers than others.

-Whatever the level, if your cat is not in crisis and dehydrated, then it is highly unlikely that your cat needs IV fluids.
-I have heard recently of some vets putting non-crashing cats with creatinine of 300 (USA: 3) or lower on IV fluids, which seems like overkill to me - chances are these cats do not even need regular sub-cutaneous fluids, let alone IV fluids; plus it's much cheaper for you and less stressful for your cat if you can avoid IV fluids.
+Whatever the level, if your cat is not in crisis and dehydrated, then it is highly unlikely that your cat needs intravenous fluids.
+I have heard of some vets putting non-crashing cats with creatinine of 3.0-3.5 mg/dl (US) or 300-350 µmol/L (international) or lower on IV fluids, which seems unnecessary to me — chances are these cats do not even need regular subcutaneous fluids, let alone IV fluids; plus it is much cheaper for you and less stressful for your cat if you can avoid IV fluids.

 However, you will probably need to begin a home treatment programme.
 This need not be particularly complicated if your cat has been diagnosed early enough.
-In that case, you will probably merely need to focus on the things that will keep your cat stable (e.g. controlling phosphorus levels, and, for cats with creatinine over 300 (USA: 3.5), perhaps giving sub-Q fluids regularly to prevent dehydration), and comfortable (e.g. controlling constipation or stomach acid).
+In that case, you will probably merely need to focus on the things that will keep your cat stable (e.g. controlling phosphorus levels, and, for cats with creatinine over 3.0-3.5 mg/dl (US) or 300-350 µmol/L (international), perhaps giving sub-Q fluids regularly to prevent dehydration), and comfortable (e.g. controlling constipation or vomiting).
 Basically, you need to check the bloodwork and symptoms, see what issues may be a problem, and take the appropriate action.

 If Your Vet Has Recommended Euthanasia

-I'm not in the business of vet-bashing, but this trend does give me pause for thought.
+I'm not in the business of vet-bashing, but this approach does give me pause for thought.
 No vet has a crystal ball.
-And CRF cats can look horribly ill when they are first diagnosed, particularly if they are dehydrated.
-I was dehydrated myself last year following surgery, and I definitely looked as bad as I felt.
+And CKD cats can look horribly ill when they are first diagnosed, particularly if they are dehydrated.
+I was dehydrated myself one time following surgery, and I definitely looked as bad as I felt.
 Note I say that I felt bad; but I was not in actual pain.
-CRF is not generally considered to be a painful disease (although end stage PKD, a genetic kidney disease, may be painful if some of the cysts rupture).
+CKD is not generally considered to be a painful disease (end stage PKD, a genetic kidney disease, may be painful if some of the cysts rupture, but this is rare).
 Dehydration basically feels like a bad hangover, with a bad headache and a queasy stomach.
-CRF cats often have stomach acid, so that feels like stomach ache.
+CKD cats often have nausea and sometimes gastric hyperacidity, which feels like stomach ache.
 They may be constipated, and may have anaemia which makes them feel weak.
 But none of these things is outright painful.
-And all of these things are treatable, in fact often relatively simple treatments can soon make a CRF cat feel and act much better.
+And all of these things are treatable, in fact often relatively simple treatments can soon make a CKD cat feel and act much better.

 So I would say that in most cases, you should definitely try treatments, for a period of two weeks if not longer, before opting for euthanasia.
 And if your cat has high bloodwork levels, then one day on IV fluids is simply not long enough to decide whether a cat is going to turn the corner or not!
 Read the rest of this page, particularly the Cat in Crisis section, see what problems your cat is experiencing, and do your best to treat them.
 I cannot promise that treating your cat is going to work.
 But there is a pretty good chance that it will.
 And even if it doesn't, at least you would have the peace of mind of knowing that you tried your best.
 And remember: it is not the vet's decision to put your cat to sleep, it is yours.